Provo, Utah: Climate

-The fall season sees steady cooling and a transition to winter weather, with rare influences of rain systems from further south, as in the record wet month of September 1982, which saw 6.53 in of total precipitation, including 4.15 in over the last six days from a storm moving from Arizona.
+The fall season sees steady cooling and a transition to winter weather, with rare influences of rain systems from further south, as in the record wet month of September 1982, which saw 6.53 in of total precipitation, including 4.15 in over the last six days from a storm moving in from Arizona.
 The last maximum of 90 °F can be expected around September 10, and the first morning below freezing on October 14.